-2.5.8 Environmental threats
+2.5.10.
+Environmental threats

-Major existing environmental problems Location Magnitude of problem Causes Possible sustainable solutions Poor appearance of Public Open Spaces and Road Reserves All wards Some sidewalks are unusable.
-Shortage of staff and equipment to clean the public open spaces.
-Quality public open spaces Lack of an Environmental Awareness Policy All wards Serious, since the by-laws should be informed by the policy No guidelines on how the by-law will be implemented Development of environmental awareness policy.
-Request for assistance from the district and province environmental sections on the development of a policy and training of officials and local people on environmental awareness.
-Waste Landfill site not licensed Danielskuil Illegal dumping since landfill not licensed and not operated according to legislation Waste removal outsourced.
-Lack of management of the service provider and landfill Insource waste removal collection.
-Conduct basic assessment for the licensing of landfill sites with the Department of Environment and Nature Conservation Littering All wards Negative impact on the aesthetic appearance of the municipal area.
-Lack of public awareness and ownership of public properties Conduct awareness.
-Have Imbizos with the community and youth on the importance of a clean and safe environment.
-Need for a new Dumping Site.
-Closure of existing dumping site Danielskuil With the projected growth, due to the mining developments the current sites will not be able Population and economic growth The Municipality has conducted site determination process for new land fill site, we also conducted EIA for
+Caria da aira a Development

+Lack of an All wards Serious, since No guidelines Development

+Environmental the by-laws on how the of

+Awareness should be by-law environmental

+Policy informed by will be awareness

+the policy implemented policy.

+Request for

+assistance

+from the

+district and

+province

+environmental

+sections on

+the

+development

+of a policy

+and training of

+officials and

+local people

+on

+environmental

+awareness.

+Waste Landfill Daniëlskuil lllegal Waste Insource

+site not dumping removal waste removal

+licensed since landfill outsourced. collection.

+not licensed Lack of Conduct

+and not management basic

+operated of the service assessment for

+according to provider and the licensing

+legislation landfill of landfill sites

+- with the

+Department of

+Environment

+and Nature

+Conservation

+Littering All wards Negative Lack of public Conduct

+Ŭ impact on the awareness awareness.

+aesthetic and Have Imbizos

+appearance ownership of with the

+of the public community

+properties and youth on

+P.000103

+municipal the

+-

+area. importance of

+a clean and

+safe

+environment.

+Need for a Daniëlskuil With the Population The

+new Dumping projected and Municipality

+Site. growth, due to economic has

+Closure of the mining growth conducted

+existing developments site

+dumping site the current determination

+sites will not be process for

-to carry the closure and
+able to carry new land fill

+the capacity site, we also

+conducted

+EIA for closure

+and

+rehabilitation

-capacity rehabilitation of old
+of old landfill

-landfill site and EIA
+site and EIA for

-for new landfill site.
+new landfill

+site.

 Environmental challenges for Kgatelopele Local Municipality, are also associated with the fact that the region has a rich mineral deposit, which is a main economic driver for the municipal area.
-The large areas of un-rehabilitated or poorly rehabilitated mining activities have a significant negative effect on the scenic environment in the region.
+The large areas of unrehabilitated or poorly rehabilitated mining activities have a significant negative effect on the scenic environment in the region.
 The Northern Cape Environmental Implementation Plan identifies various key environmental issues and the ones of concern for the municipal area is the over-exploitation of natural resources, dust pollution, development in the high conservation vegetation areas and illegal hunting.

-2.5.9 Climate change
+2.5.7.
+Climate change